 5 Natural Remedies for Sinus Infections

-Chronic sinusitis could be alleviated with a change of diet combined with natural remedies.
+Chronic sinusitis or sinus infections could be relieved with diet changes combined with natural remedies.

-- Excess consumption of dairy products (cheese, milk, ice cream, yogurg, etc.)
+- Excess consumption of dairy products (cheese, milk, ice cream, yogurt, etc.)

-Typical allopathic treatments of nasal cavity inflammation can include prescription of antibiotics, steroids, anti-inflammatories and, in some cases, surgery.
-It is very common that people take different medications in order to treat infections of the nasal cavity.
+Typical allopathic nasal cavity inflammation treatments include antibiotics, steroids, anti-inflammatories and, in some cases, surgery.
+It’s very common for people to take different medications in order to treat nasal cavity infections.

 Natural remedies for sinus infections

-You can include pepper, garlic, onion, and radish in your soups and meals in order to help dissolve and get rid of excess mucus.
-A potent solution for drainage of the nasal cavity is to eat a small tablespoon of chopped radish mixed with lemon juice, but make sure to ensure you are near a sink when your nose starts working properly again.
-Spicy Japanese radish in the form of Wasabi paste can also bring quick relief to blocked nasal passages.
+You can include peppers, garlic, onions, and radishes in your soups and meals in order to help dissolve and get rid of excess mucus.
+Eating a small tablespoon of chopped radish mixed with lemon juice can clear your passages.
+Make sure you’re near a sink when your nose starts working properly again!

 Apple cider vinegar

-At the first sign of infection combine 1-2 tablespoons of concentrated apple cider vinegar in 6 ounces of water, a tablespoon of raw honey or stevia to sweeten, and drink 3 times a day for 5 days.
-Apple cider vinegar can help to thin the mucus that is causing congestion so that it is more easily eliminated.
+At the first sign of infection, combine 1-2 tablespoons of concentrated apple cider vinegar in 6 ounces of water, a tablespoon of raw honey or stevia to sweeten, and drink 3 times a day for 5 days.
+Apple cider vinegar can help thin the mucus that’s causing congestion.

 Grapefruit seed extract